|GPS:||37.598, -89.188 Google Map · Climbing Map|

 Sandstone Warrior briefly touches on the bouldering in the park.
 The climbs displayed in the book are absolute G.C. classics.

-Classic Climbing Routes in Giant City State Park
+Classic Climbing Routes at Giant City State Park